echelon-solutions/aws-event-sourcing/README.md

 - `apply` | call the appropriate handler to handle the event type and apply state changes to the resource
 - `commit` | retrieve up-to-date event history, attempt to apply an event, then publish the new event

+> The `findAll` operation performs a scan on the DynamoDB table.
+This may become a performance issue
+> as the table grows in size.
+Fortunately, only a single scan is needed to hydrate all resources and
+> their events.

+> Even though we are doing event sourcing, APIs have the ability to respond immediately,
+> while async handlers are able respond to and ordered list of events.
+This is an extremely
+> simple, powerful, and scalable serverless function and storage pattern.

 ## Implementation

 To implement the pattern above, we begin by defining the resource, the events that manipulate it, and the aggregate that is responsible for applying events and calculating state.